chezzijr/practice-japanese-cli/README.md

 ### Current Features
 - **Flashcard System**: Add and review vocabulary and kanji with spaced repetition
   - FSRS (Free Spaced Repetition Scheduler) algorithm for optimal review timing
-  - Support for vocabulary and kanji with furigana display
+  - Mixed vocab and kanji reviews by default (sorted by due date for optimal learning)
+  - Can filter by type (vocab/kanji) or JLPT level as needed
   - Vietnamese and English translations
   - Sino-Vietnamese readings for kanji (Han Viet)
+  - Furigana display for easy reading

 - **MCQ (Multiple Choice) Review**: Alternative review mode with intelligent questions
   - Dynamic question generation with 4 distractor strategies